 eCamps Sports Network (comprised of GameBreaker Lacrosse Camps, Revolution Field Hockey Camps, adidas Tennis Camps, Revolution Softball Camps, Revolution Soccer Camps, International Squash Academy, and Accelerate Rowing Academy) is devoted to ensuring each of our programs offer a healthy and safe environment for all of our participants and staff.
-We have compiled the following information to explain in more detail how eCamps is preparing for this summer tennis camp season after completing a number of safe and successful programs in 2020.
+We have compiled the following information to explain in more detail how eCamps is preparing for this summer tennis camp season after completing a number of safe and successful programs in 2020 and 2021.

 eCamps Sports Network operates more than 500 camps in over 30 states nationwide.
 In light of this we will be operating under different requirements and mandates for many locations as it pertains to COVID-19 preparedness and safety. eCamps will continually endeavor to make our summer tennis camp covid rules and policy decisions based on the unique conditions and guidelines in each community where we operate while striving to ensure we provide the best experience for our participants.